xieyuheng/inner/persons/charles-sanders-peirce/illustrations-of-the-logic-of-science/6-deduction-induction-and-hypothesis.md

 follow, then from the falsity of the conclusion the falsity of the premise would follow.
 Thus, take the following syllogism in _Barbara_:

-                 _Rule._—All men are mortal.
+                 Rule. - All men are mortal.

-                 _Case._—Enoch and Elijah were men.
+                 Case. - Enoch and Elijah were men.

-                 ∴ _Result._—Enoch and Elijah were mortal.
+                 ∴ Result. - Enoch and Elijah were mortal.

 Now, a person who denies this result may admit the rule, and, in that case, he must deny the case.
 Thus:

-           _Denial of Result._—Enoch and Elijah were not mortal.
+           Denial of Result. - Enoch and Elijah were not mortal.

-           _Rule._—All men are mortal.
+           Rule. - All men are mortal.

-           ∴ _Denial of Case._—Enoch and Elijah were not men.
+           ∴ Denial of Case. - Enoch and Elijah were not men.

 This kind of syllogism is called _Baroco_, which is the typical mood of the second figure.
 On the other hand, the person who denies the result may admit the case, and in that case he must deny the rule.
 Thus:

-         _Denial of the Result._—Enoch and Elijah were not mortal.
+         Denial of the Result. - Enoch and Elijah were not mortal.

-         _Case._—Enoch and Elijah were men.
+         Case. - Enoch and Elijah were men.

-         ∴ _Denial of the Rule._—Some men are not mortal.
+         ∴ Denial of the Rule. - Some men are not mortal.

 This kind of syllogism is called _Bocardo_, which is the typical mood of the third figure.